xdit-project/HunyuanVideo/README.md

 We provide an `environment.yml` file for setting up a Conda environment.
 Conda's installation instructions are available [here](https://docs.anaconda.com/free/miniconda/index.html).

-We recommend CUDA versions 11.8 and 12.0+.
+We recommend CUDA versions 12.4 or 11.8 for the manual installation.

 ```shell
 # 1. Prepare conda environment